cyb3rdan/cyb3rdan.github.io/_posts/2018-12-13-Hack-the-Box-Active.md

 - after only a few seconds I had the password: **Ticketmaster1968**

-- ran the following command with the new crednetials to connect to the users share
+- ran the following command with the new credentials to connect to the users share

 {% highlight bash %}
 smbclient //10.10.10.100/Users -U Administrator -W ACTIVE -p Ticketmaster1968